danskernesdigitalebibliotek/dpl-cms/docs/translation.md

   * Drupal installation which is [configured to use GitHub Pages as an interface translation server](web/profiles/dpl_cms/dpl_cms.info.yml) from which `.po` files can be consumed.
+  * In the development setup and in cronjobs defined in the environments there are two jobs in charge of importing the regular translations and the configuration translations.

 The following diagram show how these systems interact to support the flow of from introducing a new translateable string in the codebase to DPL CMS consuming